What Is Asbestosis?

 What is the difference between asbestosis and mesothelioma?

-Mesothelioma is cancer that affects the tissue around the lungs, chest and abdomen.
+Mesothelioma is a cancer that affects the tissue around the lungs, chest and abdomen.
 Asbestosis, however, is a chronic lung disease and not cancer.
 It’s a type of pulmonary fibrosis.
 Asbestosis and mesothelioma have the same cause as other asbestos-related diseases.

 Can asbestosis be cured?